mjc4070/photosynthesimulation/README.md

-# project_3
+# Photosynthesimulation

-A new Flutter project.
+A Photosynthesis flutter app